polarstreams/polar/docs/install/kubernetes/README.md

 kubectl apply -k .
 ```

-The command line too should create the Namespace, StatefulSet and other resources.
-You can checkout Barco logs of a
+Kubernetes command line tool should create the Namespace, StatefulSet and other resources.
+You can checkout Barco
-broker by using `kubectl logs -n streams statefulset/barco`.
+logs of a broker by using `kubectl logs -n streams statefulset/barco`.